meeshkah/a11y-dialog/README.md

 - Is extensively tested and documented
 - Is fast and tiny

+## Additional features

+- Awaits for animations (if exist on content container) to complete, and fires `show` or `hide` events
+- Adds `.is-opening` class to main container when dialog is opening, fires `opening` event
+- Adds `.is-closing` class to main container when dialog is closing, fires `closing` event

 ## Contributing

 Contributing guidelines can be found in [CONTRIBUTING.md](https://github.com/KittyGiraudel/a11y-dialog/blob/main/CONTRIBUTING.md)